sampsyo/cs6120/content/2023-12-09-allo-amc/index.md

     return C
 ```

-[This blog post](https://siboehm.com/articles/22/Fast-MMM-on-CPU) describes an effective way of optimizing matrix multiplication.
-The key idea is to reorder and tile the loops for a better data locality.
-The optimized loop order would be `i, k, j`.
+[This blog post](https://siboehm.com/articles/22/Fast-MMM-on-CPU) elaborates effective ways of optimizing matrix multiplication, which can be replicated in Allo.
+The key idea is to reorder and tile the loops for better data locality.
+The optimized loop ordering would be `i, k, j`.
 With Allo, we can easily achieve this with just two lines of code:

 ```python
 schedule = allo.customize(matmul)